evilmartians/mono/README.md

 The typeface features a tall x-height, and it has vertical metrics which guarantee equal space is present above the cap height and under the baseline.
 The latter makes this typeface an on-screen workhorse: it is evenly placed on buttons, inputs, lists, and forms.
 When coupled together, all the above features make Martian Mono a reasonable choice for any user interface design.

-This version of Martian Mono contains only basic Latin, figures, punctuation, and essential symbols.
-Ligatures for code, italics, and other languages support is in progress.

 Prefer otf file format for macOS, and ttf for Windows.

 ## Download